 - events are cosponsored with a non-MIT partner

 - alcohol will be served

-Here are a few factors to keep in mind when registering your event online:
+Here are a few things to keep in mind when registering your event online:

-- How it works—Based on the details you enter about the event, requests for approvals will be routed automatically to the appropriate departmental designates.
+- How it works—Based on the details you enter about the event, requests for approvals are routed automatically to the appropriate departmental designates.